rome/tools/fuzz/README.md

 one token and the reformatting result is the same.
 Unfortunately, we can't necessarily control for this because the formatter may reorganise the sequence of tokens.

+## Errata

+Unfortunately, `--strip-dead-code` is necessary to build the target with a suitable amount of memory.
+This seems to be caused by some issue in LLVM, but I haven't been able to spend the time to investigate this fully yet.